holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_grok_programming/09_emoji_pics/emoji_pics_classwork.md

 >

-What value of the `data` variable would lead to a 4x4 checkerboard?
+What value of the `info` variable would lead to a 4x4 checkerboard?
+Hint: `info = "101020…"`

 >

-Copy the *Black and White EmojiPic* data from the bottom of this document into the `data` variable.
+Copy the *Black and White EmojiPic* data from the bottom of this document into the `info` variable.
 What picture is produced when you run the program?

 >

-Alter the program so it prints out the negative of the picture (black where it was white and white where it was black).
+Alter the **body of the function** so it prints out the negative of the picture (black where it was white and white where it was black).
 Take a screenshot of **the resulting EmojiPic** and paste it here.

 ## Problem 2